flix/book/src/calling-methods.md

 > **Note:** Requires Flix 0.49.0

-In Flix, we can call methods on objects using syntax similar to Java.
+In Flix, we can call methods on Java objects using syntax similar to Java.

 For example: